freedomofpress/securedrop-workstation/README.md

 Currently, the following VMs are provisioned:

-- `sd-journalist` is used for accessing the journlist Tor hidden service.
+- `sd-journalist` is used for accessing the journalist Tor hidden service.
 It uses `sd-whonix` as its network gateway.
 The submission processing workflow is triggered from this VM as submissions are downloaded.
 - `sd-svs` is a non-networked VM used to store and explore submissions after they're unarchived and decrypted.
 Any files double-clicked in this VM are opened in a disposable VM.
 - `sd-whonix` is the Tor gateway used to contact the journalist Tor hidden service.
 It's configured with the auth key for the hidden service.
 The default Qubes Whonix workstation uses the non-SecureDrop Whonix gateway, and thus won't be able to access the `Journalist Interface`.
-- `sd-gpg` is a Qubes split-gpg AppVM, used to hold submission decryption keys, and do the actual submission crypto.
+- `sd-gpg` is a Qubes split-gpg AppVM, used to hold submission decryption keys and do the actual submission crypto.
 - Qubes' `dispvm` is configured both to decrypt incoming submissions (utilizing `sd-gpg`) and to open all files for the `sd-svs` VM.

 Submissions are processed in the following steps:

 1. Journalist uses the Tor Browser in the `sd-journalist` VM to visit the authenticated Tor hidden service Journalist Interface.
 After logging in, the journalist clicks on any submission they're interested in.
-2. The Tor Browser in the `sd-journalist` VM offers to open the submission with the configured handler (`sd-process-download`), which will trigger the rest of the processing.
+2. The Tor Browser in the `sd-journalist` VM offers to open the submission with the configured handler (`sd-process-download`)
 3. The `sd-process-download` script, run by Tor Browser, moves the submission to a disposable VM
 4. On the disposable VM, the submission is unarchvied and decrypted using Qubes' split-GPG functionality (decryption is done in a trusted, isolated VM, keeping GPG keys off of the system-wide DispVM).
 5. The decrypted submission is copied to the `sd-svs` Secure Viewing Station VM, where it's placed in the `Sources` directory based on the source name.